Hira-ar/Flask-Inventory-App/readme.md

 ## Application Workflow

-<p align="justify"> I have built a sales management system in Flask, a Python-based framework for web-based application development.
-I have used Flask for the backend and HTML, CSS, and JavaScript for frontend development.
+<p align="justify"> A simple sales management system app in Flask (a Python-based framework for web-based application development).
+Flask has been used for the backend, and HTML, CSS, and JavaScript have been used for frontend development.
 SQLite database is used for inventory data storage.</p>
-<p align="justify"> At first, I copied the provided data into an Excel file.
-I wrote a script "connect.py" that reads data from the Excel file and stores that data in the database.</p>
+<p align="justify"> I wrote a script "connect.py" that reads data from the Excel file and stores that data in the database.</p>

 ### Database Tables